Centralia in the Arts

 Novels

 Strange Highways, Dean Koontz, Warner Books.
 A failed author returns to his hometown after many years to attend his father’s funeral, only to find himself suddenly and inexplicably thrust back through time to relive a traumatic event from his past.
-Koontz says in the introduction that Centralia was the inspiration for the story, which is a novella that opens a collection of his short fiction.
+Koontz says in the introduction that Centralia was the inspiration for the story, which is a novella that opens this collection of his short fiction.
 1995.

 Those Who Favor Fire, by Lauren Wolk.
 Uses a town like Centralia and elements of the Centralia story as backdrop for a love story.
 Random House, 1999.